capicua4454/arb-assist/README.md

 ### 1. Prerequisites

-- Your license file must be in the same folder as `arb-assist` and `smb-onchain`
+- Your license file must be in the same folder as `arb-assist` and `smb-onchain` or `NotArb`
 - Your license is locked to the server IP and must be run from a whitelisted server
 - You must have either Yellowstone GRPC or ThorStreamer to stream transaction data
+- You should run it on a 8 core Ryzen VPS or better because arb-assist uses a very heavy GRPC stream

 ### 2. Install Node.js